kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ## Implementation phases

-This proposal splits the full implementation of QoS-class resources into multiple phases, building functionality gradually, step-by-step.
+This proposal splits the full implementation of QoS-class resources into multiple phases, building functionality gradually.
 The goal is to make the discussions more focused and easier.
 We may also learn on the way, insights from earlier phases affecting design choices made in the later phases, hopefully resulting in a better overall end result.
 However, we also outline all the future steps to not lose the overall big picture.

-The figure below illustrates the design of the full implementation (less quota) and the division of implementation phases.
-The first implementation phase basically covers the communication between kubelet and the container runtime (i.e. CRI API).
-All changes to the Kubernetes API and its control plane components are left to future work.
-This KEP (the [Proposal](#proposal) and [Design Details](#design-details)) in its current form implements this first phase – the KEP will evolve and be supplemented with future phases getting implemented.
+The figure below illustrates the design of implementation phase 1.
+The first implementation phase covers the communication between kubelet and the container runtime (i.e. CRI API) and Kubernetes API for NodeStatus and PodSpec and their respecive implementations (kubelet and kube-scheduler).
+Access control (e.g. resource quota) is left to future work.
+This KEP (the [Proposal](#proposal) and [Design Details](#design-details)) in its current form implements this first phase.

 ![design](./design.svg)

-In the current design QoS-class resources are designed to be opaque to the CRI client in the sense that the container runtime takes care of configuration and control of the resources and the classes within.
+QoS-class resources are designed to be opaque to the CRI client in the sense that the container runtime takes care of configuration and control of the resources and the classes within.

 ### Phase 1

-The goal is to enable a bare minimum for users to leverage QoS-class resources and start experimenting with them in Kubernetes:
+The goal is to enable a functional base for users to leverage QoS-class resources and start experimenting with them in Kubernetes:

 - extend the CRI protocol to allow QoS-class resource assignment and updates to be communicated from kubelet to the runtime